jadogeri/Contact_Management_App/README.md

 - **CI/CD**: GitHub Actions

 ### **3.3 Deployment Artifacts**
-- **Database**: Collection of SQL scripts that are executed on a Sqlite3 database instance.
 - **Backend Application**: Appllicationcontains everyting to build and run Express application instance on Render.com or build a Docker image, and run a Docker container on Render.com

 ---